LearnWeb3DAO/Basic-Programming/README.md

 # Basic-Programming

-In this module you will learn Basic Programming skillset that is required to complete the rest of your modules.
+In this module you will learn basic programming skillset that is required to complete the rest of your modules.

 ---